 It’s easier to get a discount if you stay longer or with a group.

-For example, lunch includes soup, and a main dish with rice, meat and vegetables, plus fresh juice.
+For example, lunch includes soup, and the main dish with rice, meat, and vegetables, plus fresh juice.

 Puerto Villamil, Isabela: The menu-of-the-day restaurants can be found on the main dirt road, Antonio Gil.
 They cost $4 to $7 here.

-Probably the best and cheapest bakery in the Galapagos, Cuencan Taste, can be found at the corner of Isabela and Alsacio Northia.
-They bake bread with pineapple, blackberry or cheese filling for $0.60 each.
+Probably the best and cheapest bakery in the Galapagos, Cuencano Taste, can be found at the corner of Federico Garcia and Alsacio Northia.
+They bake bread with pineapple, blackberry, or cheese filling for $0.60 each.
 Basic breads sell for $0.30.
-Cuencan Taste is closed on Saturdays.
+Cuencano Taste is closed on Saturdays.

 There is also a really great empanada place on the malecon, across from the fish market.
 They cost $1.50 each and are a decent size, but one won’t fill you up unless you’re a smurf.

 If you decide to cook your own meals, remember that many prices of food are marked up.
 Products are marked up as high as 100%.
 I have a feeling freshly caught fish is sold at a decent price.

 I usually buy flavored instant noodles between $0.20 and $0.40, here they cost $0.80.
 A 1-liter chocolate milk container is self-priced at $1.85, but I ended up paying $3.00.

 Many travelers try to buy pasta sauce here but accidentally buy ketchup.
 Don’t make that mistake.
 Salsa de pasta is spaghetti sauce and salsa de tomate is ketchup.